-Kula Gold Limited has recently disposed off its major project and is currently pursuing for new ventures.
+Kula Gold Limited has recently obtained new exploration licenses and have started exploration activities after disposing off its major project in 2018.
 Due to status of the Company, total expenditures will be more relevant for the user of the financial statements.